mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 #### coroutine.send(), await, yield & StopIteration

-`asyncio` leverages these 4 components to pass around control.
+`asyncio` leverages those 4 components to pass around control.

 `coroutine.send(arg)` is the fundamental method used to start or resume a coroutine.